cuddlebots/cuddlebot-ui/README.md

 npm test
 # Start the application in a browser using the Ripple emulator
 npm start
+# Build the application and save the results to the www directory
+npm run build
+# Continually watch for changed files and rebuild the application
+npm run watch
 # Start the application on an Android emulator
 npm run emulate
 ```

+You must run either `npm run build` or `npm run watch` before starting the
+emulator or developing using a web browser.

 Please see the [Android Getting Started Guide][android_guide] for
 instructions on how to get started with Cordova on Android.

+### Developing using a web browser

+Certain web browsers, including Google Chrome at the time of writing, allow
+`file://` applications to send Ajax requests to remote servers.
+We may
+exploit this feature by directly opening `www/index.html` in a local web
+browser to more quickly develop the application.
+Simply refresh the page
+after editing source files and allowing enough time for the build system to
+update the compiled application files.

+The application currently does not use any Android or Cordova-specific
+features.
+Should this change in the future, developing using the application
+using a web browser would no longer be possible.
+However, you may be able
+to use the [Ripple][ripple] emulator to speed up development.

 ## Project File Organization